Fixed Appliance Testing

 - Experienced Fixed Appliance Testing engineers, fully qualified City & Guilds 2377 or above to ensure expertise

-- CRB vetted Fixed Appliance Testing engineers
+- DBS-vetted Fixed Appliance Testing engineers

-- Full range of tests performed as recommended by the IEE Code of Practice (The Institute of Electrical Engineers) – the IEE Code of Practice is basically the Inspection and Testing Bible in the electrical world and is worth a read, especially if you are directly involved in Health & Safety.
+- Full range of tests performed as recommended by the IEE Code of Practice (The Institute of Electrical Engineers).
+The IEE Code of Practice is basically the Inspection and Testing Bible in the electrical world and is worth a read, especially if you are directly involved in Health & Safety.

-- All reports include certification and detailed itemisation which can be issued electronically or hard-copy bound and posted (we will also keep a back up for six years for FREE!)
+- All reports include certification and detailed itemisation which can be issued electronically or hard-copy bound and posted (we will also keep a back-up for six years for FREE!)

 - We are SAFEcontractor accredited and a registered member of The NICEIC and the Government Standard Trustmark.
 The NICEIC is one of the five regulatory bodies in the UK.

 - All our Fixed Appliance Test engineers are smartly turned out in ACtest uniform and strive to work in harmony with our clients!